ArcBlock/abtnode-docs/src/node-settings/access-keys/index.md

  ![](./images/node-settings-secret-en.png)

 > The secret access key can only be accessed at the time it is created.
 In the event that you lose your secret access key, you must delete it and create a new one.

+The Access keys can be used to support the following user cases :
+- To perform continuous deployment of a Blocklet by using `blocklet deploy` command in CI.
+- To programatically configure the ABT Node by using `@abtnode/client` package.